TeamViewer (OTCMKTS:TMVWY) Shares Up 0.6%

-TeamViewer SE (OTCMKTS:TMVWY – Get Free Report)’s stock price shot up 0.6% during trading on Tuesday .
+TeamViewer SE (OTCMKTS:TMVWY – Get Free Report) shares shot up 0.6% on Tuesday .
 The stock traded as high as $6.55 and last traded at $6.55.
-300 shares were traded during trading, a decline of 91% from the average session volume of 3,258 shares.
+300 shares changed hands during trading, a decline of 91% from the average session volume of 3,258 shares.
 The stock had previously closed at $6.51.

 TeamViewer SE, together with its subsidiaries, develops and distributes remote connectivity solutions worldwide.
 The company offers TeamViewer remote, a remote access, remote control, and remote support solution; TeamViewer Tensor, an enterprise cloud-based remote connectivity solution for scale, productivity, and security; TeamViewer Frontline, an enterprise augmented reality solution productivity platform; endpoint security for remote devices; TeamViewer Remote Management that manages, monitors, tracks, patches, and protects computers, devices, and software from a single platform; TeamViewer Mobile Device Management, which enables the onboarding, roll-out, management, and troubleshooting of mobile devices; and Tensor Embedded for after-sales support of connected equipment.